nbicocchi/learn-microservices/modules/communication-sync/slides/2 - Sync communication.md

 }
 ```

-**Over-fetching** occurs when an API returns more data than the client actually needs, leading to wasted bandwidth and increased processing time.
+**Over-fetching** occurs when an API returns more data than the client actually needs, leading to wasted bandwidth and increased serialization time.
 This typically happens in REST APIs with fixed response structures, where a client cannot specify exactly which fields it requires.

 *Scenario*: A client wants only the title and author of a book, but the API returns the entire book object, including unnecessary fields like ISBN, description, publisher, etc.